-In addition with all of the Just equity release schemes you won’t have to make repayments as the money is repaid from the sale of the house when the loan ends and the money released is tax free (it may still affect your tax situation and any benefit you may receive).
+In addition with all of the Just equity release schemes, unless you choose to you won’t have to make repayments as the money is repaid from the sale of the house when the loan ends and the money released is tax free (it may still affect your tax situation and any benefit you may receive).

 Are you eligible for Just Equity Release?